ShrillShrestha/ShrillShrestha/README.md

 <h2 align="center"> Namaste 🙏</h2>

 <p align="center">This is Shrill.
+I am an international student from Nepal living in the states for the past 6 years.
 I got my undergraduate degree from the University of Louisiana Monroe in Computer Science with a minor in Mathematics.
 I love exploring around with different technologies and learning about them. <p>

 ### My Experiences:
 - Software Engineer at [Mastercard](https://www.mastercard.us/en-us.html)